nikhithajoy/Financial-QA-Bot/README.md

 # Interactive QA Bot Interface for Financial Data
 This project provides an interactive QA bot that allows users to upload financial documents (e.g., Profit & Loss statements in PDF format) and query the data to receive structured, financial insights.
 The bot leverages advanced language models for analyzing documents and generating accurate, context-aware responses.
+Click [here](https://financial-app-bot-jlp2i6dzrbhvhktwz4esez.streamlit.app/) to use the bot.

 ## Features
 - Upload and process financial documents: Upload PDF documents containing Profit & Loss statements.